 Every strategy needs a plan to coordinate the Actions of the Assets with Advantages (Strategy) that you’ve selected.

-At TESTCo, we’ve learned that the plannING is much more valuable than the plan.
+Plans are important for every website testing project.
+But, at TESTCo, we’ve learned that the planning is much more valuable than the plan.
 Why?
 Most plans blow up within the first 10-20% of the time allotted.
-Plans are mostly a list of assumptions and requirements.
-The requirements might change but some of your assumptions are almost guaranteed to be wrong.
-What happens to the plan when something goes wrong?
+The requirements might or might not change but some of your assumptions are almost guaranteed to be wrong or change.
+The environment or situation around you is the most common change that impacts a plan for website testing projects.
+Someone always seems to need something sooner than they thought previously.
+Or, your best and most important technical person goes on an unexpected vacation.
+What happens to the plan when something changes or goes wrong?

-But, the second (and third and fourth, sometimes) time, you’re smarter and more effective in your planning.
+But, the second (and third and fourth, sometimes) time you replan, you’re smarter and more effective in your planning.
 Why?
 Because you’ve already thought through most of the requirements and assumptions and you’re simply factoring in changes.
 You get a little smarter and a little better every time you need to replan.
 And, almost every replan provides better outcomes and greater accuracy.

 Great question – because your project and team need your leadership and management.
 They (maybe just you sometimes) need and want to be told what to do to achieve the goal they’ve agreed is important.
 They need to know you have some level of confidence and certainty in the project and your plan is a primary component to communicate your confidence.

 Planning is even more powerful.
-A plan just communicates the outcome.
+A plan just communicates the timeline and the outcome.
 The process of planning involves (or should involve) almost everyone on the team.
 Planning provides the opportunity to raise, discuss and resolve issues and doubts about achieving the goal.
-Talking and discussing now you will achieve a goal will almost always trump a Gantt chart or project plan.
+Talking and discussing how you will achieve a goal will almost always trump a Gantt chart or project plan.
 Sure, you need the plan but the gold is mined in the plannING!